madushag/mmm-extensions/README.md

-# Maddy's Monarch Money Tweaks
+# Maddy's Monarch Money Extensions

-Maddy's Monarch Money Tweaks is a collection of tweaks for the Monarch Money app that I have found useful.
+Maddy's Monarch Money Extensions is a collection of customizations for the Monarch Money app that I have found useful.
 This is my first attempt at creating a Tampermonkey script and I had a lot of fun working on it.

 Hope you enjoy using it!